rugarciap/Turbo-Boost-Switcher/README.md

-Turbo Boost Switcher 2.13.0 (December 17, 2023)
+Turbo Boost Switcher 2.12.0 (October 29, 2022)
 ====================

 Turbo Boost disabler / enabler app for Mac OS X

-You can [download the binary v2.13 version](https://turbo-boost-switcher.s3.amazonaws.com/Turbo_Boost_Switcher_v2.13.0.dmg) or get the [pro version here](https://gumroad.com/l/YeBQUF) .
-More info about this update [on the blog](https://www.rugarciap.com/2023/12/tbs-new-version-2-13-0/).
+You can [download the binary v2.12.0 version](https://turbo-boost-switcher.s3.amazonaws.com/Turbo_Boost_Switcher_v2.12.0.dmg) or get the [pro version here](https://gumroad.com/l/YeBQUF) .
+More info about this update [on the blog](https://www.rugarciap.com/2022/10/tbs-new-version-2-12-0/).

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/](http://www.rugarciap.com/turbo-boost-switcher-for-os-x/).

-Supports 10.6+ up to macOS Sentora.
+Supports 10.6+ up to macOS Ventura (13.x).

 Starting on macOS Sierra, due to Translocation feature introduced on that version, just unzip and move the app to other folder before running.
 [Read more here.](http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)